 2. Campus option: Courses offered at Lake Forest College main campus.

 Please note that the provided links will take you to view the course catalogs of each college so that you may understand their offerings, but that we cannot guarantee they will be offered each semester, nor can we guarantee admittance to any/all partner institution courses.

 Under this option, students may take up to two courses at any one partner institution.
 Students may take one course at a partner institution, and other courses with the ITL option or on-campus Lake Forest College courses.

 Students that choose the Partner option (RU, CCC, or SAIC) may also need to take LOOP 201 to maintain four credits for the semester.

-Please Note: Students may only take courses at a partner institution that count towards a required credit for either their major/minor and/or GEC, as opposed to having a “general interest” in any particular course.
+Please Note: Students may only take courses at a partner institution that count towards a required credit for either their major/minor, as opposed to having a “general interest” in any particular course or for their Forester Fundamental Curriculum (FFC).
 Courses must support your academic programs and be approved by your academic advisor(s).

 Incoming ISEP students must take ITL courses or taught on Lake Forest College’s main campus.

-All students are required to complete a for-credit internship as part of the In The Loop program.
+All students are required to complete an academic internship as part of the In The Loop program.

 Students work with their assigned Career Advancement Center Internship Specialist with assistance from Loop staff.

 Past internships include: